gfmgn101/GettingandCleaningDataCourseProject/README.md

 3. Each type of observational unit forms a table

 Thoughtfulbloke:
-1. Does it have headings so I know which columns are which.
+1. Does it have headings so readers know which columns are which.
 2. Are the variables in different columns (depending on the wide/long form)
 3. Are there no duplicate columns